 Actually, there are a number of health benefits that can be attributed to sleeping with your legs lifted.
 This is particularly true when you make sure that your feet are positioned between six and twelve inches above your heart.

 Some people find that it’s difficult to sleep the entire night with legs elevated, but even getting them lifted up for 20 minutes during a midday nap can certainly help your health in a variety of ways.
 But, of course, the benefits are even greater if you can maintain the position of keeping your legs high for the hours at night when you are resting anyway.
+One of the least expensive and easiest ways to achieve this is to get an elevating memory foam leg rest pillow (like this one by Restorology)

 Benefits of Sleeping with Elevated Legs